alsalafiyyah/alsalafiyyah.github.io/_pages/pages/about.md

 Allah Ta'ala says: **“O you who believe!
 Obey Allah and obey the Messenger (Muhammad (peace and blessings be upon him)), and [those of you (Muslims) who are in authority](https://alsalafiyyah.github.io/obey-allah-messenger-and-those-who-are-in-authority/).”** (An-Nisa’[4]:59).

-**(10).** We love the family (ahlul-bayt) of the Prophet ﷺ, and whoever hates them hates Islam.
+**(10).** We love the ahlul-bayt (the family of the Prophet ﷺ).
+Whoever hates them hates Islam.
+And the term Ahl al-Bayt includes his wives.
+So, whoever slanders the Prophet's wife ‘Aishah (may Allah be pleased with her) and other mothers of believers is a kafir (disbeliever) and an apostate.

+Imam Ibn al-Qayyim (may Allah have mercy on him) said: **“The Muslim ummah is agreed that whoever slanders her is a kafir (disbeliever).”**

-**(11).** We do not criticize, revile or hate the Sahabah (Companions of the Prophet ﷺ).
-Loving them is part of faith, and hating them is kufr (disbelief) and hypocrisy.
+**(11).** We hate those who criticize and revile or hate the Sahabah (companions of the Prophet ﷺ, may Allah be pleased with them all), and we hold that loving them (Sahabah) is part of faith and hating them (Sahabah) is kufr (disbelief) and hypocrisy.

-It was narrated that al-Bara’ (may Allah be pleased with him) said: **“I heard the Prophet ﷺ say: “The Ansar: no one loves them but a believer and no one hates them but a hypocrite.
-Whoever loves them, Allah will love him, and whoever hates them, Allah will hate him.””** [^7]
+It was narrated that al-Bara’ (may Allah be pleased with him) said: **“I heard the Prophet ﷺ say: ‘The Ansar: no one loves them but a believer and no one hates them but a hypocrite.
+Whoever loves them, Allah will love him, and whoever hates them, Allah will hate him.’”** [^7]

 And he ﷺ said: **“Whoever reviles my companions, upon him be the curse of Allah, the angels and all the people.”** [^8]